Massage Therapy CEs | Massage Concepts and Techniques

 Massage Therapy continuing education CEUs awarded: 18

 Classification of CE Hours: Kinesthetic (course materials teach specific techniques to use on clients during a massage therapy session.)
+"General" for CE Broker purposes.

 Tuition: We offer two enrollment options for this course.